t6d/composable_operations/README.md

 To define an operation, two steps are necessary:

-1. create a new subclass of `ComposableOperations::Operations`, and
+1. create a new subclass of `ComposableOperations::Operation`, and
 2. implement the `#execute` method.

 The listing below shows an operation that extracts a timestamp in the format